Window Makeover - from white to black

 This colour change is even possible on uPVC as discovered by my instagram pal Jess, thehoppyhome.co.uk.
 When Jess saw the finished result on my page, she did a similar paint over in her uPVC conservatory.
 Firstly, she primed all the frames with two coats of ‘Zinsser Bulls Eye 1.2.3 Primer-Sealer' then followed with a coat of 'Johnstone’s Trade Eggshell' colour matched to the Farrow & Ball Railings for a similar effect.
 The result was amazing!

 I am a great believer that a lick of paint can completely enhance a space and this room says it all.
 At night, it does feel a little vast, absorbing into the dark with no defined colour to differentiate the two.
-However, during the day it emphasises the greenery beyond, beautifully framing the garden while seamlessly blending in with the greens.
+However, during the day it emphasizes the greenery beyond, beautifully framing the garden while seamlessly blending in with the greens.
 Unexpectedly, the effect is a lot more subtle than the white, yet still offers a gorgeous contrast between the inside and outside of the house.
 The transformation is dramatic and I love it, proving it sometimes pays dividends to take a risk and experiment.